Nervous Ticks (film)

-Nervous Ticks is a 1992 American romantic comedy film, directed by Rocky Lang.
-The plot stars Bill Pullman as York Daley, who finds out from his mistress that she had confessed their affair to her husband.
+Nervous Ticks is a 1992 American romantic comedy film directed by Rocky Lang and written by David Frankel.
+The film stars Bill Pullman as York Daley, who finds out from his mistress that she had confessed their affair to her husband.

 Premise

 Man finds out from his mistress that she had confessed their affair to her husband who went to man's home to kill him.
 The man wants to avoid any conflict, but the mistress has an opposite plan.
 A long night has just begun.